-Triton Cloud provides three classes of compute instances: Docker containers, infrastructure containers, and hardware virtual machines.
+Triton Compute Service provides three classes of compute instances: Docker containers, infrastructure containers, and hardware virtual machines.

 Leverage container-native Linux on Triton infrastructure containers to extend the benefits of containerization to legacy applications and stateful services, such as databases.
 Containerizing an application in infrastructure containers is easy because they offer all the services of a typical unix host and behave similarly to hardware virtual machines.